Blog

 NAP Consistency Preserves Entity Stability

 Name, address, and phone consistency have also been reevaluated in GEO for local businesses.
 Managing them is no longer a hygiene task.
-It is an identity requirement that directly impacts entity clarity, which we also discuss below
+It is an identity requirement that directly impacts entity clarity.

-AI systems reconcile data across multiple sources.
-When hours, locations, names, or other facts conflict, the model either tries to guess or avoids recommending the local business entirely.
+Since LLMs reconcile data across multiple sources, they may find your local business questionable when hours, locations, names, or other facts conflict.
+The outcome?
+The model either tries to guess or avoids recommending you.

-NAP consistency is no longer about avoiding penalties.
-It is about ensuring AI systems recognize all mentions as the same stable entity.
+As a result, NAP consistency is no longer about avoiding penalties.
+It is about ensuring AI systems recognize all mentions related to you as the same stable entity.

 Reviews Become Behavioral Evidence, Not Social Proof